SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     pass
 ```

 Monitors the harvesting progress of a resource spot stored by a `Harvestable` ability.
-A resource spot with full capacity has a progress of 0\% and a fully harvested resource spot a progress of 100\%.
+A resource spot at maximum capacity has a progress of 0% and a depleted resource spot a progress of 100%.

 ## aux.progress.type.RestockProgress